 Upper Eyelid Blepharoplasty

 The surgeon will make incisions in the natural creases of the upper eyelid.
-The excess skin and fat are removed and the incision is closed.
+The excess skin and fat are removed, and the incision is closed with stitches.
 By performing the procedure this way, the scars are well hidden when the eyes are open.

 Lower Eyelid Blepharoplasty